sjammi2/sjammi2/README.md

 - Numerical Relativity @ IlliniRelativity
     - dynamic numerical simulations on high performance computing systems of Black Holes and Neutron Stars to study observable signatures like gravitational waves and gamma ray bursts
     - Movies, Papers, and Visualizations: [@TsokarosResearch](https://tsokaros.github.io/movies/)
-- Experience in Scientific Computing, Machine Learning Engineering, and Data Science
+- Experience in Scientific Computing, Machine Learning Engineering, and Data Science, and Cybersecurity
-    - Resume can be found [here](ResumeJammiShreyas-3.pdf)
     - Always looking for more opportunities in this space!
 My availibility to meet: [here :)](https://calendly.com/shreyasjammi/30min)
 - Linkedin: [@sjammi2](https://www.linkedin.com/in/sjammi2/)
 - Website: